stck-lzm/badown/README.md

 # badown
 The name is a short for bash-downloader.
-This little script can download files from mediafire, zippyshare & mega (file and folder).
+This little script can download files from mediafire, zippyshare & mega (file & folder).
 It now support bandwidth control with the option, `-s 70K` or `--speed 1M`.

 ### dependencies